 There are three sections here.
-First, places to eat out for breakfast, lunch and dinner, also take-out service.
-We point out the places with a local food angle since that’s becoming strong around here.
+First,restaurants for breakfast, lunch and dinner, also take-out service.
+We point out the places with a local food angle.
 The second section points to places to buy local food, including the various farms and farmer’s markets.
 Lastly we describe two community programs that help you grow your own food as part of a community group.
 These places are in Google Maps where you can search for them.

 In Keene Valley:

 Subalpine Coffee is a hip coffee shop with all your favorite espresso drinks as well as breakfast and lunch delights.
 Baked goods and snacks are wonderful.
 A great place to hang out and chat with friends.
-It is the last place to get coffee before I-87. (temporarily closed for the rest of 2017)
+It is the last place to get coffee before I-87. (expected to reopen spring 2018)

 The Noonmark Diner – Famous for it pies, this is a much loved and popular classic diner.
 Breakfast, lunch, dinner and ice cream, 7 days a week.